Crappie Fishing

 We like to have little fishing contests with whomever we're fishing with.
 Just some friendly action to see who catches the most crappie.
 When I'm with my kids, I try to ensure that they are having a great time and I help them catch as many fish as they can.
 As much as they enjoy catching the fish, they are just as excited about releasing them safely back into the water, including the ones I catch.

-Whether you are casting or trolling from your crappie boats, or fishing from the bank, you ought to make note to yourself for any crappie fishing tips that are presented.
+Whether you are casting or trolling from your crappie boats, or fishing from the bank, you can take notes for yourself of all things that are presented.
 Some of the simplest or slightest things can give you that edge for getting into the fish.

 And it seems that some days they won't bite anything, and other days you can't seem to get your line back in the water fast enough.
 Ultimately, locating them is key.